-Lebanese Rice Pilaf with Vermicelli is a simple three ingredient Middle Eastern staple that is made with vermicelli pasta, basmati rice and cooked in butter or olive oil.
+Lebanese Vermicelli Rice is a simple three-ingredient Middle Eastern staple that is made with vermicelli pasta, and basmati rice and is cooked in butter or olive oil.

-Living in the Middle East for the past five years, I’ve been able to discover a lot of delicious Middle Eastern recipes, and this Lebanese Rice is one of my favorites.
+Living in the Middle East for the past five years, I’ve been able to discover a lot of delicious Middle Eastern recipes, and this delicious Arabic rice dish is one of my favorites.
 I first discovered it at a Turkish restaurant, and it was instant love at first taste.

-Lebanese Rice Pilaf (aka as Middle Eastern Rice or Arabic Rice) is a Middle Eastern staple that’s commonly served with main dishes.
-It only requires three ingredients: butter or olive oil, rice and vermicelli noodles.
-It’s got a subtle, nutty taste and goes well with meat dishes.
+Lebanese Rice Pilaf (aka Middle Eastern Rice or Arabic Rice) is a Middle Eastern staple that’s commonly served with main dishes.
+It only requires three ingredients: butter or olive oil, rice, and vermicelli noodles.
+It’s got a subtle, nutty taste and goes well with meat dishes and stews.

-What is Vermicelli and How Do You Cook it?
+What is Vermicelli Pasta and How Do You Cook it?

 Vermicelli is a type of thin pasta (thinner than spaghetti) and is made from flour.
-It’s usually used in desserts in India and Pakistan, such as sevyan (a vermicelli pudding, coming soon to the blog).
-However, Vermicelli is like regular pasta so it’s not sweet and can be used in savoury dishes such as this Lebanese Rice Pilaf recipe.
+It’s usually used in desserts in India and Pakistan, such as seviyan.
+However, Vermicelli is like regular pasta so it’s not sweet and can be used in savory dishes such as this Lebanese Rice Pilaf recipe.

-This Lebanese style rice is so easy and delicious that it’s quickly become a staple in our home and I often make it with other Middle Eastern recipes such as Shish Tawook (coming to the blog this week).
+This Lebanese style rice is so easy and delicious that it’s quickly become a staple in our home and I often make it with other Middle Eastern recipes such as Shish Taouk.

 2.)
-In a large pot, melt the butter or olive oil (ghee can be used as well) and fry the vermicelli pasta until it’s a deep golden brown.
+In a large pot, melt the butter or olive oil (ghee can be used as well) and fry the vermicelli pasta on medium heat until it’s a deep golden brown.
+Be careful not to burn the vermicelli as it can go from golden to burnt quickly.

 3.)
-Add the rice and sauce for a minute or so (also add salt and pepper), and then add water.
+Add the rice and saute for a minute or so (also add the salt), and then add water.
 The perfect ratio for cooking rice is 1:2.
 So if you’re using 1 cup of rice, you’ll need to add 2 cups of water to cook this Middle Eastern Lebanese rice perfectly.
 In this recipe since we are using 1 1/2 cups of rice we will need 3 cups of water.

 4.)
 After adding the water, wait for it to come to a boil and let the water evaporate until there’s barely any left.
 Lower the heat of the stove and cover the pot.
 The rice will cook in the steam.

 5.)
 After 5-7 minutes, remove from heat and take off the lid.
 Fluff up the rice with a fork.
-Top with slivered pistachios and pine nuts.
+Top with chopped parsley and pine nuts.

 Lebanese Rice Pilaf with Vermicelli